ericbutler555/eb-grid/README.md

     <div class="col ph-2-3 phab-3-4 tab-4-5 lap-5-6 desk-6-7 wide-7-8"> Hello </div>

-This div will span 2/3 of its parent's width by default, 3/4 its width when the viewport is over 480 px wide, 4/5 its width when it's 768+ px wide, 5/6 its width when it's 992+ px wide, 6/7 its width when it's 1200+ px wide, and 7/8 its width when it's 1600+ px wide.
+This div will span 2/3 of its parent's width by default, 3/4 its width when the viewport it's 544+ px wide, 4/5 its width when it's 768+ px wide, 5/6 its width when it's 992+ px wide, 6/7 its width when it's 1200+ px wide, and 7/8 its width when it's 1600+ px wide.

 You won't need to set a different fractional width at every single breakpoint like this, but whichever ones you'd like to, you can.